-Customize the ad experience on your app based on user segments.
-You can easily tailor the way you serve your ads to fit a specific audience and better understand the behavior of certain groups of users; thus helping you improve ad implementation and ultimately generate more revenue for you app.
+Apply different ad settings to users of your app based on user segments.
+You can easily tailor the way you serve your ads to fit a specific audience and better understand how that audience interacts with those ads, thus helping you improve ad implementation and ultimately generate more revenue for your app.

 To serve ads based on segments, you’ll need to set up the segment by defining its conditions and your preferred ad settings for the user segment on the ironSource platform and then configure segments in your code.
 Follow these instructions to get started.